<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 Micke Paqvalén

-• Real-time communication and document sharing: Facilitate direct messaging between field staff and the office, and enable uploading of photos, videos, and documents from the field.
+• Real-time communication & document sharing — direct messaging between field staff and the office reduces handoffs and speeds diagnosis.

-When evaluating options, businesses typically find their needs falling into one of the following three categories:
+When evaluating options, businesses typically fall into one of three needs:

 • General facility task management with computer-assisted facilities management (CAFM) software